Which version of AoE2 should I play?

-- Age of Empires II : Definitive Edition, released in 2019 and available on Steam (Linux-friendly), on the Microsoft store (not Linux-friendly) and through the Xbox game pass (not Linux-friendly)
+- Age of Empires II: Definitive Edition, released in 2019 for PC and 2023 for Xbox and available on Steam (Linux-friendly), on the Microsoft store (not Linux-friendly) and through the Xbox game pass (not Linux-friendly)

 There's very little debate about which version is the best, and they all run on Linux equally well, so let's get straight to the answer: play the Definitive Edition and get it on Steam.